-There are other reasons why SMS technology is preferred over a mass texting app.
-Even the best app has limits on the number of contacts that can be sent a message at the same time.
-Furthermore, everybody subscribed to receive messages from an organization using a text blast app system must have the same app downloaded and have access to the Internet in order to receive the messages.
+Some organizations have tried to use messaging apps as a substitute for sending SMS texts.
+The problem with instant messaging apps is the deliverability.
+Even the best messaging apps have limits on the number of contacts that can be sent a message at the same time.
+Furthermore, everybody subscribed to receive messages from an organization using a messaging system, like email or instant messages, must have the particular app downloaded and have access to the Internet in order to receive the messages.

 One of the reasons that emergency services choose to use SMS-based emergency technology is that data networks can get overloaded during crisis situations.
+SMS Messages can still get through when phone calls, emails, and MMS messages may fail.
 Schools, employers´ organizations and hospitals tend to use these services for the same reasons.
-Furthermore, sending a mass text from a computer is quick, easy and inexpensive.

 Once you have opened your account, you are able to log into the service provider´s browser-based text messaging platform.
 With the platform open, you simply upload your list of contacts, write your message, and click send.
 Within minutes, your message will be received and read by your contacts, with any replies being sent directly back to the platform.